KratosMultiphysics/Kratos/applications/ExternalSolversApplication/README.md

 ## External Solvers Application

-External Solvers application is the place where solvers that do not directly to the Kratos project are localed.
+External Solvers application is the place where interface to third party solvers are located.
-This application provides different interfaces to these solvers which make use of third party libraries or codes not directly integrated in Kratos.

-In the following list you can find which solvers are currently in kratos and links to the library projects or algortihms in which are bases:
+In the following list you can find which solvers are currently supported by kratos and links to the library projects or algortihms in which are bases:

 ### Direct Solvers
 * __SuperLUSolver__: Based on [SuperLu](http://crd-legacy.lbl.gov/~xiaoye/SuperLU/) project.